-Though ethanol is commonly used in the hemp and cannabis extraction industry, ethanol extraction CBD has potential to be detrimental to the health of the user over the long-term that is often not talked about.
+Though ethanol is commonly used in the hemp extraction industry, ethanol extraction CBD has potential to be detrimental to the health of the user over the long-term that is often not talked about.

 While the FDA considers ethanol “Generally Regarded As Safe” (GRAS, studies show that denatured ethanol products used for extraction purposes could have potential denaturant contamination.
-Some may argue that the levels are not high enough to cause concerns, research may show that continual use of ethanol extraction cbd products may have adverse effects.
+Some may argue that the levels are not high enough to cause concerns, research may show that continual use of ethanol extraction CBD products may have adverse effects.

-In this article, we discuss the potential issues of ethanol extraction cbd and why CO2 is a far healthier alternative.
+In this article, we discuss the potential issues of ethanol extraction CBD and why CO2 is a far healthier alternative.

 The Road to Ethanol Extraction

 The road of botanical extraction goes back quite a long way and includes a variety of extraction solvents that are still prevalently used today.
 Among the common three that will be discussed briefly are hydrocarbons, ethanol, and CO2:

 Hydrocarbon: Hydrocarbons like propane and butane are often used in the extraction industry due to their overall efficiency.
 While these particular solvents are volatile in nature and not safe to consume, they are easily purged from a final extract making them relatively safe – though more studies are necessary to determine any long-term effects.

 CO2: Is often considered to be the safest extraction solvent in terms of purity.
 As an organic solvent, CO2 is often called the “clean and green” extraction solvent as it is environmentally friendly as well as safe for the end user.
 While some extractors may try to argue that it is not an efficient method, proper equipment and operations lend evidence to the contrary making it a highly selective, powerful and safe extraction solvent.